 Back in 2009, a Japanese programmer that goes by the alias Satoshi Nakamoto developed the world’s first cryptocurrency, bitcoin.
 Today, bitcoin can be used to purchase and sell items and services.
 An increasing number of companies are accepting bitcoin as a payment method.
 As with all other cryptocurrencies, bitcoin doesn’t exist as a physical currency.
 If you choose to invest in bitcoin, you won’t physically own any bitcoin coins or notes.
 Bitcoins merely exist in digital format.

 Unlike national or “fiat” currencies such as the Great British pound or the U.S. dollar, which are overseen by a central bank such as the Bank of England or the US Federal Reserve, bitcoin is decentralised and not regulated by any country or state.
 Monetary policy controls such as quantitative easing aren’t in play.
-This means that any fluctuations in the value of bitcoin and price, are merely due to supply and demand.
+This means that any fluctuations in the value of bitcoin and price, are mainly due to supply and demand and trust.

 Bitcoin has proven to be particularly popular with individuals that don’t like the level of control governments and banks have over their finances.
 With an open bitcoin network maintained only by volunteer coders, the legitimacy and transparency of each bitcoin transaction is maintained by the public ledger underpinned by blockchain technology.

-The owners of each bitcoin within the network are 100% anonymous.
+The owners of each bitcoin within the network are more or less, anonymous.
 There are no account names, numbers or National Insurance numbers to identify the owner of each bitcoin.
-Its anonymity is one of the main attractions to cryptocurrency investors.
-Bitcoin utilises blockchain technology and cryptography to link bitcoin buyers and sellers.
+Its anonymity was one of the initial attractions to cryptocurrency investors.
+Bitcoin utilises blockchain technology and cryptography to link buyers and sellers.
 Each transaction made is a transfer of value between e-wallets and is recorded on the blockchain.
 E-wallets hold a private key used to digitally sign each transaction, providing unmistakable proof that they have been received by the e-wallet’s owner.

-At the time of writing, some 16 million bitcoins are in existence.
-The developers of bitcoin capped the number of bitcoins allowed to be in use at 21 million, leaving just five million left available to be mined.
+At the time of writing the total number of Bitcoins in existence is roughly 18,210,000.
+The developers of bitcoin capped the number of bitcoins allowed to be in use at 21 million, leaving under 3 million available to be mined.
+However, these will still take some time to be created as the process gets more difficult as the rewards continue to be halved.
 Bitcoin mining is the process of creating each new bitcoin for circulation.
-The process of mining depends on high-powered computers being able to resolve difficult mathematical problems that become progressively harder.
-Each time a problem is cracked, one block of the bitcoin is processed and the successful miner receives a brand-new bitcoin.
+The process of mining depends on high-powered computers being able to resolve difficult mathematical problems which become progressively harder.
+Each time a problem is cracked, one block of the blockchain is processed and the successful miner receives a brand-new bitcoin.

 In the eyes of some cryptocurrency investors, bitcoin is a digital currency that can do no wrong.
-However, there’s no doubt that bitcoin does have its flaws and limitations, which we will explore below.
+However, bitcoin does have a few flaws and limitations, which we will explore below.

 Pros of bitcoin

-- It is the most free and flexible form of payment.
+- It is one of the most free and flexible forms of payment.
 You can send and receive bitcoin anywhere in the world 24/7.

 - As a decentralised cryptocurrency, bitcoin owners are in complete control of their finances.